rajiba-sahoo2202/rajiba-sahoo2202/README.md

 My journey blends **mathematics, data science, and machine learning**.
 I enjoy exploring how mathematical tools can shape **real-world solutions** — from **infrastructure economics** to **weather prediction**.

-🔑 **Core mindset:** I believe in *clarity, curiosity, and creativity* — clarity in data, curiosity in research, and creativity in applying AI to human problems.
+🔑 **Core mindset:** I believe in *clarity, curiosity, and creativity* — Clarity in understanding data, curiosity in research, and creativity in applying mathematics and AI to real-world challenges.

 ---